Going to graduate school is a big decision. Each year we ask our students why they joined these programs. Here are just a few of their responses.

 Conservation happens by working with people, and we start that process by having you learn and work with your peers.
 Our cohorts will never be more than 30 students because we believe in fostering strong relationships among students and with program staff, instructors, and faculty.

-A Final Project That is Just for You
+A Final Project Just for You

 The MS program culminates with an applied conservation project with a leading organization.
 This is your program for your professional goals.
 Therefore, we don’t have a limited set of organizations or projects from you to choose from.
 Instead, we learn your background and understand your professional aspirations.
 Together, we identify relevant organizations and through conversations develop a unique and meaningful project that meets your goals and supports the organization’s ongoing work.